Nonprofit Resources

 Fraud Happened.
 Now What?

-Many churches expect fraud will never happen to them and are caught off-guard when it does.
+Many churches expect fraud will never happen to them and are caught off guard when it does.
 Fundamentally, fraud is a symptom of the fallen human heart, so all churches are exposed to the risk.
 Even Jesus’s ministry was a victim of fraud (John 12:1-6).
-Unfortunately, the church has a long history of fraud as evidenced by biblical accounts, by two thousand years of church history, and by headlines in today’s news.
-Fraud can occur within any church.
+Unfortunately, the church has a long history of fraud as evidenced by biblical accounts, two thousand years of church history, and headlines in today’s news.
+Fraud can occur in any church.

 Acknowledging this predicament is the first step to reducing the risks of fraud.
-You can do this both by developing ways to prevent fraud and by developing a plan to respond to it if your church should ever become the victim.
+You can do this both by developing strategies to prevent fraud and by developing a plan to respond to it if your church should ever become a victim.

-Some key steps to take if there are suspicions or allegations of fraud at your church:
+If there are suspicions or allegations of fraud at your church, it’s essential to take the following steps:

-- Notify the appropriate leadership parties in your church.
+- Notify the appropriate leaders in your church.
 If your church has a formalized whistleblower hotline and fraud response process, use it.

 - Consult with your church’s attorney to ensure actions taken in response to allegations or suspicions are in line with legal guidelines.

-- Determine the possible outcomes of a fraud investigation — termination of employee, fidelity bond claim, legal action, or a combination of these.
-So an objective starting point is already in place, it is recommended church leadership consider possible outcomes before an allegation of fraud ever occurs.
+- Determine the possible outcomes of a fraud investigation — termination of the employee, a fidelity bond insurance claim, legal action, or a combination of these.
+We recommend that church leaders consider possible outcomes before an allegation of fraud ever occurs, so that an objective starting point is already in place.

-- Discreetly place the suspected employee on leave and limit his/her access to assets and systems.
+- Discreetly place the suspected employee on leave and limit his or her access to assets and systems.

 - Develop a plan to investigate the issue based on the sophistication, scope, and estimated amount of the suspected fraud.
 Consider engaging a forensic investigator to lead the investigation.